grd/FreePDM/ConceptOfDesign/FreePDM_05-Architecture.md

 #### FreeCAD

 Within _FreeCAD_ Some functionality need to be added so that the files can be _Checked-In_ or _Checked-Out_ from a _Menu_ or a _FileObject_.
-On the other hand _FreeCAD_ Needs Acces to the File location, without any interactions between the different workspaces!
+On the other hand _FreeCAD_ Needs Access to the File location, without any interactions between the different workspaces!

 [<< Previous Chapter](FFreePDM_04-Requirements.md) | [Content Table](README.md) | [Next Chapter >>](FreePDM_05-1-DatabaseSetup.md)